Tortoise: Life cycle

 Most species of tortoises lay small clutch sizes, seldom exceeding 20 eggs, and many species have clutch sizes of only 1–2 eggs.
-Incubation is characteristically long in most species, the average incubation period are between 100 and 160.0 days.
+Incubation is characteristically long in most species, the average incubation period are between 100 and 160 days.
 Egg-laying typically occurs at night, after which the mother tortoise covers her clutch with sand, soil, and organic material.
 The eggs are left unattended, and depending on the species, take from 60 to 120 days to incubate.
 The size of the egg depends on the size of the mother and can be estimated by examining the width of the cloacal opening between the carapace and plastron.
 The plastron of a female tortoise often has a noticeable V-shaped notch below the tail which facilitates passing the eggs.
 Upon completion of the incubation period, a fully formed hatchling uses an egg tooth to break out of its shell.
 It digs to the surface of the nest and begins a life of survival on its own.
 They are hatched with an embryonic egg sac which serves as a source of nutrition for the first three to seven days until they have the strength and mobility to find food.
-Juvenile tortoises often require a different balance of nutrients than adults, so may eat foods which a more mature tortoise would not.
+Juvenile tortoises often require a different balance of nutrients than adults, so they may eat foods which a more mature tortoise would not.
 For example, the young of a strictly herbivorous species commonly will consume worms or insect larvae for additional protein.

 The number of concentric rings on the carapace, much like the cross-section of a tree, can sometimes give a clue to how old the animal is, but, since the growth depends highly on the accessibility of food and water, a tortoise that has access to plenty of forage (or is regularly fed by its owner) with no seasonal variation will have no noticeable rings.
 Moreover, some tortoises grow more than one ring per season, and in some others, due to wear, some rings are no longer visible.